 Other Drugs and Devices Under Review

 • Suboxone — severe dental decay and tooth loss linked to the sublingual film.
+Qualifying claims involve documented dental injury after at least six months of Suboxone film use.

 • Zantac (ranitidine) — cancer claims pending in Delaware and California state court.
+Qualifying claims involve regular Zantac use prior to its 2020 recall and a subsequent diagnosis of bladder, stomach, esophageal, liver, or pancreatic cancer.

 Who Can File a Pharmaceutical Injury Claim?